why shop manta sleep

 Improves Performance

 As we mentioned earlier, sleep is essential for improving athletic performance.
-WebMD says studies show sleep can increase athletes’ speed.
-As well as reaction time and accuracy(3).
+WebMD says studies show sleep athletes’ speed, reaction time, and accuracy(3).

 There’s much to learn from pro athletes when it comes to sleep.
 Read our article on how sleep habits of pro athletes affect their performance.

-Having difficulty drifting off is also telling of poor sleep.
+Having difficulty drifting off also indicates poor sleep.
 We’ll give you tips on how to sleep well after a workout later on in this article.

 Muscle Recovery

-While you sleep your body gets to work producing a growth hormone.
-This is essential for tissue repair and recovery, especially after a tough workout.
+While you sleep, your body produces a growth hormone.
+This hormone is essential for tissue repair and recovery, especially after a tough gym workout.

-This hormone is also responsible for a couple of other exercise gains.
-Like improved physical performance and muscle development.
+This hormone is also responsible for a couple of other exercise gains, such as improved physical performance and muscle development.

 So, if you want to reap the benefits of a great sweat session, get some shuteye.